unknot-js/unknot/README.md

 });
 ```

-Unknot takes an alternative approach, allowing queries to be defined before page load, and delaying any manipulations until it is possible to do so.
+Unknot takes an alternative approach, allowing queries and transformations to be defined before page load, and delaying any manipulations until it is possible to do so.

 ```javascript
 # With Unknot as $: